acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 Half-power beamwidth
 ~~~~~~~~~~~~~~~~~~~~

-The radiation pattern determines the angle between the half-power (-3 dB) points of the main lobe of the radiation pattern.
+The half-power beamwidth (HPBW) radiation pattern determines the angle between the half-power (-3 dB) points of the main lobe of the radiation pattern.
 The radiation pattern of the sensor depends on both the antenna-in-package design and the hardware integration of the sensor, such as surrounding components, ground plane size, and added di-electric lenses for directivity optimizations, valid for both vertical and horizontal plane.

 Distance jitter